jceipek/UnityBase/README.md

 These will allow you to use interfaces to write swappable components, leading to reusability and reduced coupling.
 Note that methods like `GetComponent<>` and `GetInterface<>` allocate memory on the heap, so try to cache the results where possible.
 You don't want GC spikes!

 ```
-MyInterface aGameObjectsMyInterface = aGameObject.GetInterface<MyInterface>(); // Gets a component from aGameObject that implements MyInterface
+// Gets a component from aGameObject that implements MyInterface
+MyInterface aGameObjectsMyInterface = aGameObject.GetInterface<MyInterface>();
 ```

 ### Geometry (`Scripts/Geometry`)
 These depend on `Geometry/Base`, which provides `ISegmentsProvider`.

 #### TubeRenderer
+Depends on `Scripts/CodeHelpers/MathHelpers` for `Mod`.

 Implement `ISegmentsProvider` on a component that provides a set of 3d segment positions and tangents.
 You can then use `TubeRenderer` to extrude a tube mesh with desired resolution along the provider. `TubeRenderer` computes the parallel transport frame as described [here](https://www.cs.indiana.edu/ftp/techreports/TR425.pdf), which makes it robust to kinks and artifacts you might otherwise see with a naive extrusion implementation.

 #### HermiteSpline